Skip to main content

 Step 1.
 Log in to the StackSpot EDP Portal;

 Step 2.
-Click the ’Create’ button and select the ’Infrastructure’ option;
+On the side menu, click the ’Create’ button and select the ’Infrastructure’ option;

 warning